 The amount of money your kids can earn each week is totally up to you.
 There should be a set amount they have the potential to earn at the end of each week.
-Some families choose to pay based on age, so an 8-year-old could make $8.
-You also need to decide on point ranges and what the child earns for each, even if they only get 2 points, you want them to earn some portion of their money.
+Some families choose to pay based on age, so an eight-year-old could make eight dollars.
+You also need to decide on point ranges, and what the child earns for each, even if they only get two points, you want them to earn some portion of their money.

-Decide what day your kid's workweek starts and ends on and what day they will get paid.
-The standard schedule is a Monday to Friday work week with Saturday as pay day.
-This keeps kids accountable for doing the work in a timely manner and keeps parents accountable for recognizing those efforts.
+Decide what day your kid's work week starts and ends on and what day they will get paid.
+The standard schedule is a Monday to Friday work week, with Saturday serving as the payday.
+A work week schedule aims to keep kids accountable for performing chores and tasks in a timely manner and keeps parents accountable for recognizing those efforts.

 Make a Weekly or Monthly Schedule

-You can modify a printable family chore chart or create a schedule from scratch that takes all your information and organizes it.
-Schedule four blocks for each day, each block can include more than one activity, but each block is worth 1 point.
+You can modify a printable family chore chart or create a schedule from scratch that takes all your pertinent information and organizes it.
+Schedule out four blocks of time for each day.
+Each block can include more than one activity, but each block is worth one point if completed.
 The schedule should include:

 - The child's name

-- Some type of check boxes where your child can mark they have done a task
+- Some type of check boxes where your child can mark that they have done a task

 - The expected tasks for each day and room for optional tasks